fbpx

 Approximately a 1-hour drive south from Rochester, Niagara Cave makes a perfect first caving experience.
 If you are looking for a local attraction to take guests or want a quaint drive through country roads and Amish country this fits the bill.
 Being native to southeast Minnesota I have toured this cave as a teenager, several years later taken my three-year-old nephew on a caving adventure, and brought my own children to it.
 Each time the descent down the stairs into the cool glistening underground through narrow tunnels opening into large caverns has been equally fascinating.
 Better yet, Niagara Cave is a family-run, solar-powered establishment.

 Open 7 days a week from May until October 31st.
 Tickets must be purchased in advance online.
-General Admission is $20.00 for adults, children (3-12) $12.00, and children (2 and under are free per adult ticket) The one-hour guided tour departs every 15-20 mins.
+General Admission is $20.95 for ages 13+, children ages 3-12 $12.95 and infants 2 and under are free with adult ticket.
+The one-hour guided tour departs every 15-20 mins.
 Pack a picnic lunch to enjoy on the grounds, play 18 holes of mini-golf open on weekends, shop in the gift store, or mine for gemstones.

 Forestville Mystery Cave (Preston, MN)